gallochris/gallochris.github.io/gallochris-hugo/content/_index.md

 # Hi, I'm Chris.

 And this is [hot dogs and eggs](/manifesto).
 It's my little piece of the world wide web.
-A place for me to stay curious.
+It's a place for me to stay curious.

 **How do I stay curious?**